OneBearr/operating-systems-scu/page_replacements_a3/README.md

 Introduction
 -------------
 The purpose of this assignment is to explore the various memory management algorithms for swapping and paging.
-You will write a series of small simulation programs in C, C++ or Java.
-You will generate simulated processes
+Write a series of simulation programs in Java.
+Generate simulated processes
 <Process Name, Process size in pages, arrival time, service duration> using random number generator.
-You should not need to make any process management system calls.
+No need to make any process management system calls.

 Workload Generation
 ------------------------------